maticnetwork/bor/.github/pull_request_template.md

 # Nodes audience

-Does this PR contain changes that must be enabled only for a subset of nodes?
+Do the features included by this PR must be enabled only for a subset of nodes?
 In case, please specify how you handled it (e.g. by adding a flag with a default value...)

 # Checklist